 Fall is just around the corner and children will be returning to school.
 With many office positions becoming hybrid and fully in person, employees will also be required to return to the office.

-With all of this in mind, today we’re sharing some common sense tips and driver safety reminders to keep your drivers safe and to reduce costly accidents and risks to the community.
+With all of this in mind, we are sharing some common sense tips and driver safety reminders to keep your fleet drivers safe and to reduce costly accidents and risks to the community.

 1. Give your drivers extra time to get to their destinations

-With traffic congestion expected to increase this fall, ensure drivers have ample time to get to their destinations.
+With traffic congestion increasing during peak hours in the fall, it will likely take your drivers more time to get to their destination.
 Telematics technology has come a long way and can help your drivers plan the most efficient routes.
-If your fleet doesn’t have telematics installed, applications like Waze can substantially improve route planning and ensure driving efficiency.
+If your fleet doesn’t have telematics installed, applications like Waze can substantially improve route planning and increase driving efficiency.

 2. Slow down

-Speeding is a major cause of delays (tickets and fines) as well as major and minor accidents.
+Speeding is not only a major cause of accidents and tickets, but it also looks extremely bad on your business.
 By following our first tip—giving your drivers extra time to get to their destination—drivers won’t feel the pressure to push past safe speed limits to arrive on time.
 Their safety, and the safety of others, is the number one priority.
-Encourage them to prioritize safe driving over punctuality, and to communicate their status with the client (via hands free device or pulling over to use their cellphone) if they do end up running late.
+Encourage your drivers to prioritize safe driving over punctuality, and to communicate their status with the client (via hands free device or pulling over to use their cellphone) if they do end up running late.